Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Turkish Airlines Meal - Chicken, Rice, and Beans - Istanbul to Nairobi

-As is common on most long-haul flights these days, Turkish Airlines had seatback entertainment screens that featured movies, tv shows, flight information, and a live map where passengers could track their flight.
+As is common on many long-haul flights, Turkish Airlines had seatback entertainment screens featuring movies, TV shows, flight information, and a live map where passengers could track the flight.

-In addition to the seatback entertainment, Turkish Airlines offered WiFi on my flight from Istanbul to Nairobi.
-Turkish Airlines sells their WiFi by the megabyte and has multiple packages that can be purchased.
+In addition to the seatback entertainment, Turkish Airlines offered WiFi on my Istanbul to Nairobi flight.
+On my trip, WiFi was sold by the megabyte and there were multiple packages available for purchase.
+I did not watch any movies during my flight, but I did enjoy watching some EuroLeague basketball.

 The Economy Cabin - TVs in the Seatbacks - Turkish Airlines - A330-200